 I drifted away from Indy Car racing for a long time until Sarah Fisher showed up and got second at Miami.
 Her performance (along with the arrival of my two daughters which made me interested in females bucking male-dominated worlds) got my attention back to the series.

 The entire goal of pressdog.com is to inject some levity and fun into racing.
 Too many people get all bunched up and freaked out about sports in general.
 We're not talking about trying to cure cancer here, people.
 Sports are supposed to be fun and people laugh when they are having fun.
+I'm also about representing the point of view of the people in sports organizations who matter most -- the fans.

 So it's all about laughs.
 Hope you have a few on my site.